proinsias/proinsias.github.io/_posts/2006/2006-04-01-the-little-telescope-that-could.md

 ---
-title: "The Little Telescope that Could"
+title: 'The Little Telescope that Could'
 layout: single
 excerpt: "In the shadow of the 'Big Eye', this is the Little Telescope That Could..."
 categories: tres
 date: 2006-04-01
 modified: 2016-06-30
 tags:
     - astronomy
     - caltech
     - palomar
     - sleuth
     - tres
 ---

 _This article was originally published in